Manitoba Liquor & Lotteries Corporation: History

+Services

+The Manitoba Liquor & Lotteries Corporation is responsible for providing legalized gambling ("gaming"), distributing and selling liquor, and for sourcing and distributing non-medical cannabis to retailers in Manitoba.

+One of MBLL's responsibilities is providing legalized gambling ("gaming") in Manitoba.
+These gaming services include selling Western Canada Lottery Corporation products via lottery ticket retailers, operating the Casinos of Winnipeg—Club Regent Casino and McPhillips Station Casino—operating PlayNow.com, and providing VLTs to the province.

+As a liquor retailer, MBLL operate 63 Liquor Mart and Liquor Mart Express stores throughout Manitoba.

+Liquor and gambling products are regulated by the Liquor and Gaming Authority of Manitoba (LGA), who "licenses charitable gambling activities, ensures the technical integrity of games and equipment, monitors compliance, and does other activities required of the regulator."

 Social responsibility campaigns

-MLLC runs several social responsibility programs to promote the responsible sale and consumption of beverage alcohol and responsible gambling.
+MBLL runs several social responsibility programs to promote the responsible sale and consumption of beverage alcohol and responsible gambling.
 Manitoba Lotteries introduced its "Responsible Gaming Policy & Strategy" in 2001, helping to form a steering committee, which later became the Canadian Partnership for Responsible Gambling, focused on responsible gambling in Canada.

 Many have been carried over from MBLL's predecessors.